 - How do I know if the insurance company’s offer is fair?

 A fair offer depends on a number of factors, such as the extent of your injuries, the number of body parts injured, the amount of your disability, the amount of time you’re unable to work, your average weekly wage, wage loss and if you require future medical treatment or physical therapy.
-An experienced work comp attorney can help you calculate the true cost of your injury or illness so you can make an informed decision about the value of your claim.
+An experienced workers’ compensation attorney can help you calculate the true cost of your injury or illness, so that you can make an informed decision about the value of your claim.

 - Do I have to use vacation time for doctor’s visits?

-The amount of time it takes for wage reimbursement to take effect varies depending on where you work comp claim is filed.
+The amount of time it takes for wage reimbursement to take effect varies depending on where your workers’ compensation claim is filed.
 If your employer demands you use vacation time for medical treatment—or if you already have—contact ChasenBoscolo today.
 Our Washington, D.C., workers’ compensation attorneys can help you take the right steps to maximize your wage loss benefits.

 - Does my employer have to accommodate my injuries?